GriffinCanCode/ArtificialOS/README.md

 # AgentOS

-A userspace microkernel runtime with capability-based security and AI-native application generation.
+A production-grade userspace process orchestrator with observability-native architecture and AI-driven application generation — or, more honestly, what happens when you spend way too much time thinking about how operating systems should work in an AI-first world.

 ![AgentOS Interface](assets/demo.png)

-## Overview
+## Overview — Or, What I Built and Why

-AgentOS implements a microkernel-architecture runtime running on the host OS, where applications are generated from natural language descriptions and executed through a structured tool system.
-The system uses a four-layer architecture with specialized components for orchestration, AI inference, kernel operations, and dynamic rendering.
+I built AgentOS because I was frustrated.
+Not with any particular technology, but with a fundamental architectural mismatch: we're building AI systems on top of infrastructure designed for a pre-AI world.
+The system I wanted didn't exist — a userspace microkernel runtime where applications are generated from natural language and executed through a structured tool system, combining proven algorithms (CFS scheduling, segregated free lists, Unix IPC) with observability built-in from day one, not bolted on as an afterthought.

-**Implementation Status:** Production-ready userspace microkernel with 71 syscalls, multi-window management, OS-level process execution, scheduling policies, advanced IPC (pipes + shared memory + async queues), and virtual filesystem.
-Core infrastructure ~95% complete.
+**What it is:** A four-layer system with Go orchestration, Python AI service, Rust microkernel, and React/TypeScript frontend displayed in a webview.

 ## Architecture